 If you fancy a fancy night out in a fancy theater, I recommend you go to the Koninklijke Vlaamse Schouwburg (KVS, Royal Flemish Theatre).
 The KVS is a place for classic and experimental theatre, poetry, music, documentaries and expositions.
 A Brussels classic.
-I’ve had some great evenings here.
+I’ve had many great evenings here.

 The KVS actually comprises two performance auditoria – the BOL and the BOX – in two beautiful buildings that lie just next to each other.

 The biggest auditorium is the circular BOL and is found in the historical 19th century theatre building (Lakensestraat 146).
 From the outside, it looks slightly like an Asian pagoda where theatre-believers come to worship their gods and sacrifice their free time.
 The facade is magnificent, but the old foyer inside (where you can have a drink after the performance) is a must-see-and-be as well!